How to Prepare Your Special Education Classroom for Halloween

 Need some inclusive October/Halloween books?

-This is something you could do for 15-30 minutes a day and can be a time to practice mainstreaming and reverse mainstreaming.
-Students can read with each other, answer questions about the book together with appropriate accommodations, and even do a simple art activity about the book.
+Holidays are also a great time to blend with another class and have the students read to each other, answer questions about the book together with appropriate accommodations, and even do a simple art activity about the book.

 Click the images to be redirected.